dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 larger than running it on your machine natively.

-For a developer these figures are not that appealing and because of that they usually fall back to bare metal solutions because it's faster, no question about that.
+For a developer these figures are not that appealing and because of that they usually fall back to bare metal solutions because it's faster, no doubt about that.

 However by doing so, they lose some of the flexibility over their development environment.
 The whole point of isolation that virtual machines or containers